-ACTION TIME FRAME RESPONSIBLE Party TOOL PRIORITY Utilize the Design Guidelines to ensure that new development and/ or redevelopment projects are an asset to the community and, where appropriate, are compatible with and result in an upgrade to existing development Ongoing DDA, PC, CC Reg 2.
-Establish a consistent and attractive signage and landscaping theme at major gateways into the city to inform and welcome visitors.
-Immediate CM, DDA Policy 3.
+ACTION TIME FRAME RESPONSIBLE PARTY TOOL Continue adding street trees, flower plantings (annual and perennial) and pedestrian amenities such as art and wayfinding signs Ongoing Staff, DDA Reg 2.
+Collaborate with private property owners on Miller to close redundant/disused driveways Ongoing Staff, CC Policy, Partner 3.
+Pursue federal and state funding for roadway landscaping projects Ongoing Staff, DDA Partner 4.
+Use low-cost, temporary measures, such as portable street furniture, to test concepts for the arrangement and design of civic spaces before committing to more costly, permanent arrangements Ongoing Staff, DDA Reg Promote the use of the Civic Center and downtown areas for community events and activities.
+Ongoing DDA Policy 6.
+Use vacant spaces or underutilized sites in downtown to host popup events to increase programming in the City and to drive visitors to the core of the downtown Ongoing DDA Partner 7.
+Utilize the Design Guidelines to ensure that new development and/or redevelopment projects are an asset to the community and, where appropriate, are compatible with and result in an upgrade to existing development Ongoing DDA, PC, CC Reg 8.
+Establish a consistent and attractive signage and landscaping theme at major gateways into the City to inform and welcome visitors.
+Immediate Staff, DDA Policy 9.
 Encourage public art and murals.
-Immediate DDA Partner 4.
-Complete infill sidewalks Immediate DPS Reg 5.
-Reduce the appearance of overhead wires in the downtown area to the rear of the businesses or underground (or relocate the wires if practical) Long CC, DDA Reg 6.
-Continue adding street trees, flower plantings and pedestrian amenities such as art and wayfinding signs Ongoing DPS, DDA Reg Install rain gardens and landscaping to promote water quality and reduce the visual scale of the street Short DPS, DDA Policy 8.
-Collaborate with private property owners on Miller to close redundant/ disused driveways Ongoing DPS, CC Policy, Partner 9.
-Pursue federal and state funding for roadway landscaping projects Ongoing CM, DDA Partner 10.
-Use low-cost, temporary measures, such as portable street furniture, to test concepts for the arrangement and design of civic spaces before committing to more costly, permanent arrangements Ongoing DPS, DPS Reg 11.
-Promote the use of the Civic Center and downtown areas for community events and activities.
-Ongoing DDA Policy 12.
-Use vacant spaces or underutilized sites in downtown to host popup events to increase programming in the city and to drive visitors to the core of the downtown Ongoing DDA Partner 13.
+Immediate DDA, P&R Partner 10.
+Promote historic preservation and the adaptive reuse of former institutional uses, such as the former Methodist church.
+Short DDA Policy 11.
+Explore partnerships for operations and management of potential farmers markets at Holland Square or the Civic Center.
+Short DDA Partner 12.
+Install rain gardens and landscaping to promote water quality and reduce the visual scale of the street Short Staff, DDA Policy 13.
 Consider the establishment of a downtown Social District with common areas for alcohol consumption as permitted by LARA Short CC, DDA Reg 14.
+Reduce the appearance of overhead wires in the downtown area by screening them with vegetation, reducing the number o outdated/redundant wires, or relocation (if practical) Long CC, DDA Reg 15.
 Consider future designation as a Michigan Main Street community Long CC, DDA Policy